Borderline Personality Disorder Basics

 Borderline Personality Disorder: Treatment

-Treatment for borderline personality disorder can include psychotherapy, medications or hospitalization.
-Types of psychotherapy that have been found to be effective in treating the disorder include family therapy, dialectical behavior therapy, cognitive behavior therapy, mentalization-based therapy, schema-focused therapy and transference-focused therapy.
-Medications, including antidepressants, antipsychotics and anti-anxiety drugs, can’t treat borderline personality disorder, per se, but they may prove helpful in treating co-occurring symptoms such as depression, impulsiveness and anxiety.
+Treatment for BPD can include psychotherapy, medications and hospitalization.
+The gold standard treatment for BPD, with the strongest evidence base, is a form of psychotherapy called dialectical behavior therapy, or DBT.
+DBT is a specialized form of cognitive behavior therapy that involves validating the powerful negative feelings of the patient with BPD, and teaching her skills to manage them in healthier ways.
+There is no medication that treats BPD itself, but antidepressants, antipsychotics and anti-anxiety drugs may prove helpful in treating co-occurring symptoms such as depression, impulsiveness or anxiety.
 Hospitalization may be required for more intense treatment of adolescents or young adults who are at risk of self-injury or suicidal behaviors.